 Van Vleck Gardens, Montclair

-On February 22 (1pm-4pm), families will learn how to identify a sugar maple tree as well as how to turn sap into syrup at Van Vleck Gardens.
+In February, families will learn how to identify a sugar maple tree as well as how to turn sap into syrup at Van Vleck Gardens.
 Event includes tour, demonstration and tastings.
 Advanced purchase of tickets is recommended which costs $25/family members and $40/family nonmembers or $10/member and $15/nonmember.
 Date and time to be announced soon.

 Schiff Nature Center, Mendham

-On March 1 (1pm-4pm), head over to the Schiff Nature Center is offering Turning Sap into Syrup as part of their Homeschooling program.
+On March 2 (1pm-3pm), the Schiff Nature Center is offering Turning Sap into Syrup as part of their Homeschooling program.
 Guests will enjoy a hands-on learning adventure as they learn how maple sugar is made from finding and tapping a tree to collecting the sap to watching the sap evaporate.
-Guests will also get to sample the final product.
-This event is FREE for members and $4 for nonmembers or $15/family of 4.
+The fee for members is $10/child or $30/family of four.
+The non-member fee is $15/child and $50/family of four.
 Registration is required.

 Lusscroft Farm, Wantage